Jewish secularism: Apogee

 Among the millions of Eastern Europeans who immigrated to the United States and other western countries, the new Jewish secularism imported from home continued to prosper.
 A group of radical intellectuals coalesced in 1915 to found The Menorah Journal, advocating a "secular Hebrew" identity and deriding religion and the rabbis.
 Socialist Yiddishists, organised in the Arbeter Ring and other trade unions, furthered the secular reformulation of Jewish life: traditional texts, like the Passover Haggadah, were supplanted with Yiddish or English editions, emphasising Jewish class consciousness and anti-rabbinism.
 The dense immigrants' neighbourhoods in New York provided a strong sense of Jewish ethnicity, and an audience for the intellectuals and cultural activists.

-In the Zionist settlement in the Land of Israel, Cultural Zionism, strongly influenced by Ahad Ha'am, was the dominant philosophy.
+In the Zionist movement in the Land of Israel, Cultural Zionism, strongly influenced by Ahad Ha'am, was the dominant philosophy.
 The highly centralised and ideologically-driven Zionist enterprise in the land, allowed its leaders to rapidly disseminate the intellectual products of their philosophers and thinkers, committed to create a new Jewish culture.
-The old holidays were radically refashioned: Hanukkah's religious aspects, centering on the miracle of the oil, were repressed and replaced with an emphasis on national sovereignty and a victory against foreign enemies (circumventing the religious civil war among Jews).
-The Zionist reappropriation of the Jewish calendar similarly affected all holidays.
-Those that could serve the national ideals, especially in celebrating military feats or agriculture, were emphasised and cultivated.
-Those that could not, like Yom Kippur, were marginalised.
+The old holidays were refocused: Hanukkah's religious aspects, centering on the miracle of the oil, were de-emphasized in favor of historical aspects of national sovereignty and a victory against foreign enemies.
+Secular Zionism emphasized holidays associated with agriculture and historical independence, while holidays centered on religious observance, like Yom Kippur, became less prominent.